joeasley-clgx/GitTheCommits/README.md

 Keep in mind, because we check the commit message, this method will oftentimes pull in merge commits as well as the original commits if pull requests are not squashed.

 To turn on, set `UseCommitHistory` to `true`.

+### Note:
+If you have OutputToTerminal enabled and you see "403: Forbidden.
+Retrying in 60 seconds" show up, don't panic, that's just Github's rate limiting.
+This appears to happen more often when using Pull Requests.

+If it happens, let the program continue.
+Your results will be displayed all the same.

 ## Outputing Commits